rishirajsinghjhelumi/OpenFlow-Table-Transfer-Optimization/README.md

 Interesting:
 ------------

-We presented a poster for the same as part of our Cloud Computing Course.
+We presented a poster for the same as part of our Cloud Computing Course :-)
-[Link to the Poster] [2]

 [1]: https://dl.dropboxusercontent.com/u/37587724/abstract.pdf "Abstract Link"
-[2]: https://dl.dropboxusercontent.com/u/37587724/Group05_new.pdf "Link to the Poster"